Unconditional and conditional cash transfer programs

 She walked for five hours to get to ActionAid's Cash for Commerce distribution, to be able to restart her business.

 I will use the cash for livelihoods I receive today to restart my commerce.
 I will buy rice, oil, soap and other miscellaneous items to sell."

 She believes that it is important for women in particular to receive cash support.
 "The reason that only women are receiving cash for commerce grants is because women are more proactive about things.
 They can do more with the money," she says.
 "Women are more independent and have initiative."

 Myths around the effectiveness of cash transfers are widespread, but evidence collected about cash transfers show these are not founded on fact.

 Will people spend cash transfers on goods like cigarettes and alcohol?

-A recent analysis of 30 studies of cash transfer programmes shows this concern is unfounded.
+A recent analysis of 30 studies of cash transfer programs shows this concern is unfounded.
 Cash transfers often put in place stricter financial tracking and more robust monitoring systems than traditional distributions of goods.

 Mobile money transfers provide accurate records of transfers to each phone and report when funds are withdrawn.
 Post-transfer monitoring takes place to assess what the transfer was used to purchase, when, and what outcome this had.

 Could cash transfers given to women result in violence?